ankitmittal4/ec2/README.md

-# Basic node appp for ec2
+# Basic node app for ec2